-The image indicates that the first 3 stages of the drug discovery process require structural information.
+The image indicates that the first three stages of the drug discovery process require structural information.
 1) Target identification & validation

-- protein three-dimensional structure is required in the study of the protein in question, e.g. the location of substrate binding site (or sites), its reaction mechanism, evolutionary relationships, etc.2) Hit identification / lead generation
+- three-dimensional protein structure is required in studying the protein in question, e.g., the location of the substrate binding site (or sites), its reaction mechanism, evolutionary relationships, etc.2) Hit identification/lead generation

-- at this stage the structure of the protein will be of great help in mapping the interactions made by the tested compounds and in planning subsequent optimisations of compound parameters.
+- at this stage, the protein structure will significantly help map the interactions made by the tested compounds and plan subsequent optimizations of compound parameters.

 It is also clear from the image that the drug discovery process is highly multidisciplinary and requires expertise in a broad range of sciences.
 Planning a structure-based drug design project

-Before starting a structure-based lead discovery project some general considerations need to be made.
+Before starting a structure-based lead discovery project, some general considerations must be made.
 We assume that the protein target has been identified and verified.
-Since our aim is to identify a small molecule compound that will bind to the protein and somehow modulate its activity, it is preferable that the protein is well studied in the lab.
-For example, if it is an enzyme, it would be a huge advantage to have a good idea about the type and mechanism of the biochemical reaction catalyzed, the availability of inhibitors, co-factor requirement, the need for an allosteric regulator, presence of metals, etc.
+Since we aim to identify a small molecule compound that will bind to the protein and somehow modulate its activity, the protein should be well studied in the lab.
+For example, if it is an enzyme, it would be a huge advantage to have a good idea about the type and mechanism of the biochemical reaction catalyzed, the availability of inhibitors, co-factor requirement, the need for an allosteric regulator, the presence of metals, etc.

-For structure-based drug design a high resolution three-dimensional structure of the protein is a requirement, either from Protein crystallography, NMR spectroscopy or cry-electron microscopy.
-The resolution of the structure needs to be at least better than 3 Å, but preferable 2.5 Å and better.
-As mentioned earlier, the higher the resolution the more accurate the structure
+For structure-based drug design, a high resolution three-dimensional structure of the protein is a requirement, either from Protein crystallography, NMR spectroscopy, or cry-electron microscopy.
+The resolution of the structure needs to be at least better than 3 Å, but preferably 2.5 Å and better.
+As mentioned earlier, the higher the resolution, the more accurate the structure

-will be, and the more accurate our description of ligand-protein interactions will be.
+will be, and our description of ligand-protein interactions will be more precise.

 Generally, the drug design process is repetitive.
 The hits initially identified

-against a small-molecule compound library will normally need to be optimized in a number of cycles until we have a so-called lead molecule (a process called lead discovery & lead optimization
+against a small-molecule compound library will generally need to be optimized in several cycles until we have a so-called lead molecule (a process called lead discovery & lead optimization

 ).
-If a fragment library used for screening, after hit identification we will enter a process called hit expansion
+If a fragment library is used for screening, after hit identification, we will enter a process called hit expansion

 , described later in the chapter.
-The aim is to identify drug-like molecules, with stable binding, good solubility, low toxicity that would also be not very expensive to synthesise.
+The aim is to identify drug-like molecules with stable binding, good solubility, and low toxicity that would not be very expensive to synthesize.

-In a case when known inhibitors of the enzyme already exist (a good place to look for those can be the PDBe Chemical Components Library
+In a case when known inhibitors of the enzyme already exist (an excellent place to look for those can be the PDBe Chemical Components Library

 ), the structures of the inhibitors in complex with the protein can be used for mapping the interactions within the binding site and for build a so-called pharmacophore model